temporalio/documentation/docs/system-tools/web-ui.md

 ![6XkjmR](https://user-images.githubusercontent.com/6764957/110544958-71746480-8167-11eb-8152-8d3a3eb73d4e.gif)

-- [Workflows](https://docs.temporal.io/docs/glossary/#workflow) are identified by their [**Workflow ID**](https://docs.temporal.io/docs/glossary/#workflow-id), which you provide when creating the workflow.
+- [Workflow Executions](/docs/content/what-is-a-workflow-execution) are identified by their [**Workflow ID**](/docs/content/what-is-a-workflow-id), which you provide when creating the workflow.
 They also have a **Name** which is directly taken from your code.
 - Workflow **Status** is usually in one of a few states: Running, Completed, or Terminated, with **Start Time** and **End Time** shown accordingly.
 - Workflow ID's are are distinct from **Run ID's**, which uniquely identify one of potentially many Runs of Workflows with the same Workflow ID.

-> Tip: Don't confuse Runs with [Workflow Executions](https://docs.temporal.io/docs/glossary/#workflow-execution) - they are similar, but a long-running Workflow Execution can have multiple Runs.
+> Tip: Don't confuse Runs with [Workflow Executions](/docs/content/what-is-a-workflow-execution)—they are similar, but a long-running Workflow Execution can have multiple Runs.
 A Run is the atomic unit.

 The full state of every Run is inspectable in Temporal Web: